dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

-# AI Opportunities for Developers in 2023
+# Bussiness Opportunities for Developers in AI

 ## Background
-AI is a general purpose technology, meaning it is not usefull just for one thing, but it can be applied for a lots of different applications.
-Probably a good way to think about AI as a collection of tools: Supervised Learning, Generative AI, Unsupervised Learning and Reinforcement Learning.
+As technologies advance, they create new business opportunities.
+Today, there a lot of hype around AI.
+AI has the potential to revolutionize industries, improve efficiency, and create innovative solutions to complex problems.
+A good way to think about AI as a collection of tools: Supervised Learning, Generative AI, Unsupervised Learning and Reinforcement Learning.
 These tools can be used all over the AI stack, from Hardware to User Applications.

 <table width="256px">
   <tr>